Rio de Janeiro, Iguazu Falls, and Buenos Aires

 - Meals not indicated on the itinerary.

 - Gratuities, gifts, and personal items.

 We will be happy to quote the cost of airfare and travel insurance and to make these arrangements for you.

 Group Private: All airport/hotel transfers are private.
-In Rio de Janeiro, the Samba Dinner Show (transfers) and Corcovado and Sugarloaf Mountain excursions are group tours for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodation levels.
+In Rio de Janeiro, the Corcovado and Sugarloaf Mountain excursion is a group tour for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodation levels.
 In Iguazu Falls, all tours are private except for the Great Adventure Tour.
 And, in Buenos Aires, the Tango Dinner Show (transfers) and Panoramic City Tour are group tours for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodation levels.
 The Fiesta Gaucha excursion is a group tour.